-Because Yellow fungus disease in Bearded dragons can take a long time (weeks to months) to develop, the cause or origin of an infection is often unknown.
-Yellow fungus organisms are often identified in conditions where there is:
+Because Yellow fungus disease in Bearded dragons can take a long time (weeks to months) to develop, the cause or origin of infection is often unknown.
+Yellow fungus organisms are often identified in conditions where there are:

-Yellow fungus disease can be introduced to non-infected Bearded dragons if proper quarantine measures has not been applied.
-Also see Bearded dragon quarantine for more information.
+Yellow fungus disease can be introduced to non-infected Bearded dragons if proper quarantine measures have not been applied.
+Also, see Bearded dragon quarantine for more information.

 Treating Yellow fungus disease in Bearded dragons